Body

 What can I expect for recovery?

 Recovery after surgery must be managed according to your personalised instructions.
-Every patient is different and can have differing guidelines to support their body after surgery.
+Each patient is unique and may require personalised guidelines to support their recovery after surgery.

 What are the risks and complications of body surgeries?

 All surgeries can be associated with certain risks and complications.
-During a consultation, you will be thoroughly informed of the risks associated with your specific procedure, as well as how to minimise and prevent these risks and complications.
+During a consultation, you will be thoroughly informed of the risks associated with your specific procedure and how to minimise and prevent these risks and complications.

 The risks and complications of surgery can include: